screepers/screeps-typescript-starter/README.md

 ## Testing

 ### Running Tests
+**WARNING** _Testing functionality is currently not finished in the 2.0 build of the Starter.

 To enable tests as part of the build and deploy process, flip the `test` flag in your `config.json` to `true`.